LetsCreatProjects/NodeJS_collections/README.md

 ## NodeJS_collections

-# To tun the app, download nodejs from here:
+# To run the app, download nodejs from here:
 https://nodejs.org/en/

-# or
+# or run those commands if you are on linux

 - sudo apt-get install nodejs
 - node -v
-# v13.9.0
+- currently using this version: v13.9.0